 There is no question that the actionable, real-time edge data that IoT can deliver is opening up previously unimaginable applications.
 5G will simply accelerate this trend, and some IoT applications will see massive benefits:

 - Automotive.
-Numerous aspects of 5G align closely with the IoT requirements of smart vehicles.
+Numerous aspects of 5G align closely with the IoT requirements of the automotive industry, especially when considering smart vehicles.
 Sensor-packed autonomous vehicles require reliability, availability and low latency to function smoothly.
 Whether it is vehicle to vehicle (V2V) or vehicle to everything (V2X) communications, the improved connectivity on offer on 5G networks will allow vendors to push boundaries.

 - Manufacturing.
 It’s the real-time aspect of 5G that is set to transform how IoT behaves in an industrial setting.
 Super-fast, sub-millisecond latency allow real-time operations in a manner never before possible.
 Whether it is maintenance, on-the-fly calibration, or human input via augmented reality, 5G can transform industrial settings.